 This is because when you acquire a donor you want to know not only which channel they came through, but also what the expense was to acquire them.
 That way, when you calculate your donor lifetime value, you’ll be able to determine which fundraising activities are worth investing more in and which are worth moving away from.

 Acquiring donors isn’t as simple as it sometimes seems.
-Generating positive impressions and progressing towards fundraising goals can be difficult, especially when the pressure is high and deadlines tight.
+Generating positive impressions and progressing towards fundraising goals can be difficult, especially when the pressure is high and deadlines are tight.

-The core of donor acquisition is about understanding your audience, sending out a convincing message, providing value, and building a donor-focused approach.
+The core of donor acquisition is understanding your audience, sending out a convincing message, providing value, and building a donor-focused approach.

 Remember that, to acquire donors, you need to ensure their donations are processed smoothly and efficiently – so don’t forget about a donation management system!

 If you want to learn more about fundraising, visit the Donorbox Nonprofit Blog for more tips and resources.
+Subscribe to our newsletter for the best of the blog delivered to your inbox every month.

 Ilma Ibrisevic is a content creator and nonprofit writer.
 She’s passionate about meaningful work, sustainability, and social movements.
 If she’s not working, she’s obsessing over coffee or cooking.
 You can connect with her on Linkedin.